 - Seeking compensation for damage arising out of a motor vehicle accident

 The RTI Act contains lists of public interest factors, both for and against disclosure.
-The agency will weigh up all the relevant factors for and against disclosure and decide if, on balance, releasing the information would be contrary to the public interest.
-One of the public interest factors favouring disclosure is that it contributes to the administration of justice, which can include the pursuit of a legal remedy.
-Refer to What is the Public Interest for more information.
+When an agency receives an application, the decision maker has to balance all the relevant factors for and against disclosure to decide if releasing the information would be contrary to the public interest.

 Will I get access to the documents?

-The use to which you want to put the documents is just one of the factors the agency will take into consideration.
+Why you want access to the documents is only one of the factors the agency will take into consideration.
 The agency also has to consider factors against disclosure, such as those relating to privacy and the personal information of other individuals.
 Whether you get access to the documents or not is going to depend on the extent to which the factors against disclosure outweigh the factors favouring disclosure.

 What if the agency refuses me access to the information?

-If the agency refuses you access to some or all of the information you’ve requested, you will be given a decision which sets out the reasons.
-It will outline which public interest factors the decision maker has taken into consideration and the weight they have been given.
+If the agency refuses you access to some or all of the information you’ve requested, you will be given a decision notice which sets out their reasons.
+It will outline which public interest factors the decision maker considered and the weight they were given.